 This report looks at the current state of dataset accounting within EGI-Engage, a new feature of the EGI accounting system that will enable storing information on data set usage such as who has accessed a dataset, how often it is accessed, the data transfers, etc. A dataset is defined as a logical set of files which may exist in several places at once and to which it is possible to assign some form of persistent unique identifier and to perform dataset accounting it is assumed that this unique identifier is available.
 This differs from storage accounting which accounts for disk allocation and usage without concern over what data is stored or who uses it and how often.
 Dataset accounting should enable site and experiment administrators to make decisions about the location and storage of datasets allowing more efficient use of the infrastructure, to report on data usage to data owners, data providers and funding agencies, and to assist scientists in assessing the impact of their work.

 The design of this new feature has been led by user requirements collected in the first part of the project.
-From an initial survey, it was shown that some sites already use digital object identifiers (DOI).
+From an initial survey, it was shown that some sites already use persistent identifiers (PID).
 It identified the most important attributes needed for meaningful dataset accounting as how often a dataset is accessed, who accessed it, and what data transfers occurred.
 Following the survey, a proposal (detailed in this report) was created for the metrics that could be extracted to perform dataset usage accounting.

 In the first experiments, which culminated in the release of the first data accounting prototype, the EGI Accounting Repository has been integrated with the data provider Onedata, the underlying technology powering the EGI Open Data platform and DataHub, as an example of a generic data provider.
 Onedata is a global data management system, providing easy access to distributed storage resources, supporting a wide range of use cases.
 It provides a REST API which can be used to extract space and user metrics.
-Currently, it is not possible to extract metrics based on persistent identifiers (PIDs) such as DOIs, but this is a feature that is being added to support the Open Data Platform.
+Currently, it is not possible to extract metrics based on PIDs such as digital object identifiers (DOI), but this is a feature that is being added to support the Open Data Platform.
 To account for the usage of datasets, the prototype uses software from the APEL project, the underlying technology of the EGI Accounting Repository which collects accounting data from sites participating in EGI and other infrastructures.
 The software has been modified to support fetching dataset usage records from the REST API that Onedata provides.

-Future work includes ironing out any problems with the integration and making use of unique dataset identifiers once they are available in Onedata so that a second prototype could be produced, and improving the definition of the dataset usage metrics so that they could be standardised.
+Future work includes ironing out any problems with the integration and making use of PIDs once they are available in Onedata so that a second prototype could be produced, and improving the definition of the dataset usage metrics so that they could be standardised.
 Furthermore, other systems outside EGI are also being looked at and may lead to some fruitful developments in the future.

 Introduction